#3! Who Empties the Dishwasher (and Other Good & Free Relationship Math)

 #3!
 Who Empties the Dishwasher (and Other Good Relationship Math)

 I’ve long said that every relationship is about what to keep and what to give, whether it’s a friend, a romance or with the person that does your hair.
-(Hi Liz!).
+(Hi Liz!)

 Every time we engage with another person, we have to decide what’s fair, what do I want, what do they want, how much can I handle, what is appropriate, what is okay?
 Who empties the dishwasher?
 But, like, for real, who empties the dishwasher?
 Because my hair lady never empties the dishwasher, and I’m okay with that.

 Relationships are complicated, and as a recovering people pleaser who’s trying hard not to be codependent, I struggled with how much money to gift my mail carrier this holiday season because my dog barks a lot, and I appreciate how he never flips Peanut off.
-So I want to show my appreciation without say, gifting my house to him. (that’s too much, right?)
+So I want to show my appreciation without say, gifting my house to him.
+(That’s too much, right?)

 But then I read this *perfect” thing that helped me figure a few things out…..